puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 hostnames (in addition to its `certname`) that the server is allowed to use when serving agents.
-Puppet checks this setting when automatically requesting a certificate for Puppet agent or Puppet Server, and when manually generating a certificate with `puppetserver ca generate`.
+Puppet checks this setting when automatically requesting a certificate for Puppet agent or Puppet Server, and when manually generating a certificate with `puppet cert generate`.
 These can be either IP or DNS, and the type should be specified and followed with a colon.
 Untyped inputs will default to DNS.

 In order to handle agent requests at a given hostname (like